'The whole country is not on fire': Canadian tourism industry struggles as fires rage

 "There are fires right now in northern parts of Alberta and British Columbia, but that doesn't mean that all of Canada stops welcoming visitors from around the world," she said.

-"The biggest challenge we had actually (last year) was how big the fires are by comparison to how big our country is."
+"The biggest challenge we had actually (last year) was how big the fires are by comparison to how big our country is.
+People are...not understanding how big Canada is and that the whole country is not on fire."

-Many international visitors don't understand that wildfires have a limited impact on most of the country, said Potter.

 Last summer, tourism operators in southwestern Ontario told her about cancellations due to fires largely more than 3,500 kilometres away in B.C., she said.